kdbchau/Beloniformes-Opsin/README.md

 # 4. Phylogeny Reconstruction [Gene Trees]

+### _For species tree construction, see [section 6](#6-species-tree)._

-Using the full MSAs (prior to cleaning), we can construct our phylogenys.
+Using the full MSAs (prior to cleaning), we can construct our gene tree phylogenies.
 I used IQTREE for a maximum likelihood reconstruction and MrBayes for a Bayesion reconstruction.

-In both cases, all cone opsin MSAs were combined into one file and aligned as translated amino acids using MUSCLE alignment (use any program for this - I used [AliView](https://ormbunkar.se/aliview/)), and include some outgroup species for better root determination.
+In both cases, all cone opsin MSAs were combined into one file and aligned as translated amino acids using MUSCLE alignment (use any program for this - I used [AliView](https://ormbunkar.se/aliview/)), and I included a few outgroup species for better root determination.
 I included the zebrafish and guppy opsin reference sequences I used for round 1 mapping.

 For the aligned fasta file of cone opsins combined, download file [here](https://github.com/kdbchau/Beloniformes/blob/main/Downloadables/combined_cone_opsins.fa).